CeliaLaurent/P1.9_day1/README.md

 - [x] the git repository contains `script.py` which is compatible with python2 and python3; it creates a lists`xval` and populates xval with evenly spaced numbers between -5.0 and 5.0 (inclusive, 0.1 apart)

-- a `yval` list will be populated with the corresponding y=f(x) values.
+- [x] a `yval` list first set to be empty, that will be lated populated with the corresponding y=f(x) values.

-- The resulting two lists shall be visualized with matplotlib as a plot with x and y values.
+- [x] The resulting two lists shall be visualized with matplotlib as a plot with x and y values.

 - The program shall take a number as command line argument and depending on that number, yval will be filled from a different function.
 - Implement this basic program with support for only f(x) = x as function number 1.